 - Master chain-of-thought and prompt chaining

-- Know and use multiple frameworks according to context
+- Know and use multiple frameworks depending on context

 - Create your own prompt templates by profession